afragen/git-updater/README.md

 2. Fix the folder name to remove to extra stuff GitHub adds to the download, like _-master_.
 3. Copy the folder to your plugins directory **or** re-zip folder and add from plugins page.

+W3 Total Cache object cache also clears the transient cache.
+Unfortunately this hampers GitHub Updater's storage of API data using the Transient API.
+The solution is to turn off the object cache.

 ## ChangeLog

 See [CHANGES.md](CHANGES.md).
 In your project create a `CHANGES.md` or `CHANGELOG.md` file.